mik-laj/discovery-api/gen_data/release_notes_md/compute_docs_release_notes.md

 URL directly: ` https://cloud.google.com/feeds/compute-engine-release-
 notes.xml `

+##  April 15, 2020

+  * You can identify VM instances that are not being used with [ idle VM recommendations ](/compute/docs/instances/viewing-and-applying-idle-vm-recommendations) .
+Use these recommendations to reduce unused resources and reduce your compute bill.
+This feature is **Generally available** .
+  * You can manage, maintain, and view patch compliance for your VM instances using the OS patch management feature.
+For more information, see [ OS patch management ](/compute/docs/os-patch-management) .
+This feature is now **Generally available** .

 ##  April 09, 2020

   * **GA:** [ Compute Engine enables Shielded VM features by default ](/compute/docs/instances/modifying-shielded-vm) .